jillesvangurp/iterables-support/README.md

 Like all my other projects, this project is licensed under the so-called MIT license.

 For more details see the LICENSE file

+# Future

+Obviously, Java 8 is around the corner with lambda support and many other goodies that will make some things in this library redundant.
+I will most likely switch to using Java 8 in the next year or so and will probably update this library at that point.

 # Changelog
 * 1.8